Nonprofit Leadership Graduate Programs

 - MS in Nonprofit Leadership (30 credits): Earn your master's degree in two years part-time while you continue to work.
-Wheelock is currently offering a 25% tuition scholarship to current staff of nonprofit organizations entering the degree program in the Fall 2015 semester.
+Wheelock is currently offering a 25% tuition scholarship to current staff of nonprofit organizations entering the degree program.
 This scholarship will be applied to the full cost of the nonprofit master's program.
 Learn more about the master's program.

 - Master of Social Work/MS in Nonprofit Leadership dual degree (78 credits): Earn two specialized degrees in as little as three years: A unique opportunity for individuals interested in human services administration.
 Learn more about the dual degree program.

 - Graduate Certificate in Nonprofit Leadership (12 credits): Give your nonprofit career a boost in just one year of study: All four courses may later be applied to our MS degree.
 Learn more about the graduate certificate program.

 - Graduate Certificate in Nonprofit Leadership for MSW Students (12 credits): Gain key management skills in just one year in this program designed exclusively for MSW students and professional social workers.
 Learn more about the certificate program for MSW students.

 Each program is grounded by the same four-course foundation: